 For many reasons, people start SSRI early.
 Some people cannot wait until full retirement age before taking benefits for financial reasons.
 Others take SSRI for political reasons, afraid that the government may not pay the full promised benefit.

 If a person pulls SSRI early, she will permanently reduce her income and surviving spouse’s income, for life.
 The earliest a person can make a withdrawal is age 62.
-For someone who has a full retirement age of 65 but who started SSRI as early as possible, she is receiving only 80 percent of her full benefit.
-For someone who has a normal retirement age of 66, he will receive 75 percent of his full benefit at age 62.
-A 70 percent benefit goes to someone who at age 62 starts SSRI but who has a normal retirement age of 67.
-The benefit increases 5/12th of one percent per month until full retirement age.
+For someone who has a full retirement age of 65 but who started SSRI as early as possible, she is receiving only 80% of her full benefit.
+For someone who has a normal retirement age of 66, he will receive 75% of his full benefit at age 62.
+A 70% benefit goes to someone who at age 62 starts SSRI but who has a normal retirement age of 67.
+The benefit increases 5/12th of 1% per month until full retirement age.

 7. Maximum Income at Age 70

 If a person waits until age 70, he receives the maximum SSRI.
-Each year he waits from Full Retirement Age until age 70 gives him another 8 percent income per year.
+Each year he waits from Full Retirement Age until age 70 gives him another 8% income per year.
 Many people choose to work longer and delay SSRI.
-They may pull income from other sources, like a retirement account, if they are healthy and can afford to wait.
+They may pull income from other sources, such as a retirement account, if they are healthy and can afford to wait.
 Talk with a CERTIFIED FINANCIAL PLANNER™ professional to find out the right decision for you.

 8. Health Insurance in Retirement